 Applications will be confidential.
 Contact Student Affairs at 931-221-7341 or Vanessya Fountain if you would like additional information.

-The Help An Elf Program is sponsored by
+The Help An Elf Program is coordinated and sponsored by

 The Office of Student Affairs